bitcoin-api/bitcoin-api/README.md

 **without the fee, the fee will be added automatically.**

-Part of the fee will go to the environment🌲🌳, with every withdraw you make a small amount of satoshis will go to an environmental initiative savings wallet.
+Part of the fee will go to the environment🌲🌳, with every withdraw you make a small amount of satoshis (currently 100 satoshis) will go to an environmental initiative savings wallet.
 The money accumulated in this wallet will go to an environmental intiative chosen by Bitcoin-Api.io users.